FOXTetsuo/FOXTetsuo/README.md

 - Went to Japan for half a year (which was amazing)
 - Did an internship at Print.com
 - Got my bachelor's in software engineering
+- Started working in a pretty cool software company
+- Made my own text-game for windows 95
 - Met the love of my life

 If you want to contact me about any of these projects, feel free to send me a handwritten letter by pigeon mail.